menu

 Occupations and Workforce

-Raysal is a blue-collar town, with 66.67% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Raysal, you'll notice that it is more blue-collar than most other communities in America.
+66.67% of Raysal’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Raysal is a town of construction workers and builders, managers, and professionals.
 There are especially a lot of people living in Raysal who work in management occupations (30.77%), healthcare (2.56%), and office and administrative support (0.00%).

 Setting & Lifestyle